-• making sense of their cognitive needs and how best to design environments and tasks where your young person can learn at their best.
+• making sense of specific cognitive needs which are impacting on your young person and exploring how best to design environments and tasks where they can learn at their best.

 What will happen